idaholab/Deep-Lynx-ML-Adapter/README.md

 The Deep Lynx Machine Learning (ML) Adapter is a generic adapter that receives data from Deep Lynx, programmatically runs the machine learning, and imports the machine learning data into [Deep Lynx](https://github.com/idaholab/Deep-Lynx).
 Then, Jupyter Notebooks can be customized according to the project for building the machine learning models and performing prediction analysis of incoming data using an existing model.

 This project is a [Deep Lynx](https://github.com/idaholab/Deep-Lynx) adapter that utilizes the Deep Lynx event system.
 After this application registers for events, received events will be parsed for data to be used in machine learning processes.

-Logs will be written to a logfile, stored in the root directory of the project.
-The log filename is set in `adapter/__init__.py` and is called `MLAdapter.log`.

 ## Overview of the Deep Lynx Machine Learning Adapter